Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Differentially Private Federated Learning

 \begin{small}

 \end{small}

-The privacy analysis for the FL global model in Algorithm~\ref{algo:Fedavg_sample_privacy} requires the investigation of the privacy cost \textit{accumulation} for the local model in each client, as well as the privacy cost \textit{aggregation} during model aggregation in the server.
-Next, we will first consider the special case of one FL training round (i.e., $T=1$) to study the privacy cost aggregation.
-Then, we will combine the privacy cost accumulation in each user and the privacy cost aggregation in the server for the general case with any $t$ FL rounds.
+Next, we will first consider the special case of one FL training round (i.e., $T=1$) to showcase the privacy cost \textit{aggregation}.
+Then, we will combine \textit{local privacy cost accumulation} in each user and the privacy cost aggregation in the server for the general case with any $t$ FL rounds.
+When $T=1$, the relationship between the privacy cost of the local model $\epsilon^i, {i \in [N]}$ and the privacy cost of global model $\epsilon$ for one FL training round is characterized in \cref{lemma:insdp_one_round}.
+For the general case of any $t$ FL rounds, we provide the privacy guarantee by combing the RDP accountant for the local model and the parallel composition for the global model in \cref{thm:insdp_t_round}.